Locations:

 What is nuchal translucency?

-Nuchal (pronounced “NEW-kuhl”) translucency (NT) is an ultrasound that measures the amount of fluid behind your baby’s neck in the first trimester of pregnancy.
-A small amount of fluid is normal, and measuring the amount of fluid can help calculate your baby’s chances of having a chromosomal or genetic variant.
+Nuchal (pronounced “NEW-kuhl”) translucency (NT) is an ultrasound that measures the amount of fluid behind the fetus's neck in the first trimester of pregnancy.
+A small amount of fluid is normal, and measuring the amount of fluid can help calculate the chances that the fetus has a chromosomal or genetic variant.
 NT ultrasound is a screening test — it doesn’t diagnose a condition.
-It helps your healthcare provider determine if your baby is at risk and if further tests should be recommended.
+It helps your healthcare provider determine if the fetus is at risk and if further tests should be recommended.

 Advertisement